-bwin is currently our #10 global poker room which offers new members a 100% up to $500 bonus.
+bwin is a global online poker room which does not accept US players and offers new members a 100% up to $500 bonus.

 Bwin Poker is part of the Ongame network, which has the fifth highest traffic volume online today, only slightly behind Party Poker.
 It shares its tables with other popular Ongame rooms including Poker Room, Red Kings, Betsson, Eurobet, Euro Poker, Mansion Poker, Poker Loco, Hollywood Poker, and several others.
 Because this room doesn’t allow US players there is much more traffic when Europeans are awake and available to play.